kechan/KEJSONModel/README.md

 the amount of boiler plate code you would need to write.
 This is inspired by features found in Core Data, as well as the web framework Ruby on Rails.

 ###How to use?
-Read the [wiki](https://github.com/kechan/KEJSONModel/wiki) for details.
+Read the [wiki](https://github.com/kechan/KEJSONModel/wiki) for a quick walk through.